pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/54-JS_Filters.md

 - **Pitfalls:** Invalidation from changed save output; global side-effects; forgetting namespacing; overusing editor filters (perf/UX).
 - **Best practice:** Small, focused HOCs; guard by `props.name`; feature-flag via attributes; keep saved changes backward-compatible.

-Perfect — let’s expand those **interview-style talking points** into something you could use to sound sharp and confident when asked about Gutenberg JS filters.

-## 🎯 Interview-Style Talking Points on Gutenberg JavaScript Filters

 ### 1. **Purpose & Philosophy**

 - _“Filters in Gutenberg are the JavaScript equivalent of PHP filters in WordPress.
 They let you intercept data at specific hook points and modify it before it’s used by the editor.
 That means you can change how blocks are registered, rendered, saved, or even styled—without rewriting the block itself.”_
 - Highlight: Extensibility → No need to fork core blocks; you can layer custom behavior.

----

 ### 2. **Core Concepts to Emphasize**